jonnonz1/nz-statute-book/acts/public/2012/ngati-makino-claims-settlement-act-2012.md

 ### Subpart 4 — Miscellaneous matters

-**Perpetuities**
+**No limit on duration of trusts**

-### 15 Rule against perpetuities does not apply
+### 15 Limit on duration of trusts does not apply
-(1) Neither the rule against perpetuities nor any provisions of the Perpetuities Act 1964— (a) prescribe or restrict the period during which—
+(1) No rule of law or provisions of an Act limiting the duration of a trust, including section 16 of the Trusts Act 2019,— (a) prescribe or restrict the period during which—
     (i) the Ngāti Mākino Iwi Authority may exist in law; or (ii) the trustees, in their capacity as trustees, may hold or deal with property (including income derived from property); or
   (b) apply to a document entered into in order to give effect to the deed of settlement if the application of that rule or the provisions of that Act would otherwise make the document, or a right conferred by the document, invalid or ineffective.
-(2) However, if the Ngāti Mākino Iwi Authority is, or becomes, a charitable trust, the application (if any) of the rule against perpetuities or any provision of the Perpetuities Act 1964 to that trust must be determined under the general law.
+(2) However, if the Ngāti Mākino Iwi Authority is, or becomes, a charitable trust, the trust may continue indefinitely under section 16(6)﻿(a) of the Trusts Act 2019.

 **Timing of actions or matters**